 - Psychiatric and neurologic disorders: stress, anxiety, depression, bipolar disorder, dementia, Parkinson’s disease, restless leg syndrome, post-traumatic stress disorder.

 - Medical problems that can cause: asthma, allergies, Parkinson’s disease, hyperthyroidism, acid reflux, kidney disease, cancer, chronic pain

 - Sleep disorders that can cause: sleep apnoea, narcolepsy, restless legs syndrome.

 - Substance abuse: caffeine, alcohol, recreational drugs, long-term sedative use, stimulants; nicotine can cause restlessness while quitting smoking can cause transient insomnia.

 - Disruption of circadian rhythms: shift work; travel across time zones.

-- Menopause: insomnia is present in 30% to 40% of menopausal women.
+- Menopause: It is present in 30% to 40% of menopausal women.
 It may be due to hot flushes and night sweats, anxiety, and/or change in progesterone levels.

 - Certain medications: decongestants and bronchodilators, and beta-blockers may lead to a variety of sleep disorders including mild, transient insomnia

-- Other: high-fat diet, lack of exercise, food sensitivities and blood sugar disorders have all been linked to insomnia.
+- Other: high-fat diet, lack of exercise, food sensitivities and blood sugar disorders have all been linked.